abruzzi/data-fetching-patterns-in-react/README.md

 }
 ```

-This React Server Component, `Friends`, showcases direct server-side data fetching with an `async` function to retrieve a user's friends, differentiating it from traditional client components.
-Unlike client components that initiate data fetching effects (`useEffect`) and manage loading states within the browser, server components fetch data during server-side rendering.
+This Server Component above `Friends` showcases direct server-side data fetching with an `async` function to retrieve a user's friends.
+Unlike traditional client components that initiate data fetching effects (`useEffect`) and manage loading states within the browser, server components fetch data during server-side rendering.
 The `getFriends` call executes on the server, with the resulting friends list rendered into HTML before reaching the client.
-This server-side execution enables a more efficient initial render without JavaScript overhead, enhancing performance and reducing bandwidth usage.

-And we could use the Suspense boundary with the React Server Component defined above in the following:
+The most beautiful part about Server Components is how we can leverage Suspense API to wrap the data-fetching component, and let the component itself free from the state (loading, error handling states) managment.

 ```tsx
 <Suspense fallback={<FriendsSkeleton />}>